Store Hours:

 Flies” (Eggs, Mops, Squirmy/San Juan Worms, Green Weenies): Often

-work when standard nymphs fail, especially in the off season (Winter)
+work when standard nymphs fail, especially in the Fall & Winter when there are not many hatches.

 -Big Stonefly Nymphs #8-10: